sunarch/f_tj_tomjoro-github-io/_posts/2022-12-18-to-kill-a-thread.md

 It's interesting/amusing that Rust followed the same path - didn’t they learn from the struggles of Java?
 Rust had a kill thread and now it’s been deprecated because it’s not safe, and it' can't be made safe (link to long discussion thread).

 You can save yourself years of work: If you making a language with shared mutable state, then the answer is no.  Shared mutable state means one thread access the memory of another thread somehow, through any mechanism.
-Doesn’t matter if the mechanism is protected, or requires careful declarations, etc. If the mechanism exists in any form it’s a non-started.
+Doesn’t matter if the mechanism is protected, or requires careful declarations, etc. If the mechanism exists in any form it’s a non-starter.

 There’s actually a proof for this somewhere - I read it a long time ago and it made my brain hurt, but I remember the conclusion and that’s what is important.